-- 1. This agreement is governed by English law.
-In the event that any terms are found to be invalid by a court of law, the remainder of the agreement remains in force to the extent that it can be interpreted. - 2.
-This agreement is the entirety of the agreement between you and SADiE.
-No verbal or written variation is in force, whether to vary to the terms of this agreement, or to imply any suitability of the software for any specific purpose.
+I. This agreement is governed by English law.
+In the event that any terms are be invalid by a court of law, the remainder of the agreement remains in force extent that it can be interpreted.

+2. This agreement is the entirety of the license agreement between you and Sound.
+No verbal or written variation is in force, whether to vary to the terms agreement, or to imply any suitability of the software for any specific purpose.